SveSop/nvidia-libs/README.md

 Monster Hunter World : `DXVK_NVAPI_GPU_ARCH=GP100`
 War Thunder : `DXVK_NVAPI_GPU_ARCH=GP100`
 Ghost of Tsushima : `DXVK_NVAPI_GPU_ARCH=GA100`
+Indiana Jones and the Great Circle: (See own section below).

 ### WINE-NVML
 In order to use DXVK-NVAPI (NvAPI) with some extra GPU information (temps and the likes)